stevennac3/demo/README.md

-# demo
+# Code demo for GTECH 731
-walkthrough from class
+This will be removed